jojohenry/tf_2tier/README.md

 * IDE of your choice

 ## Objective
 Create a two-tier architecture using modules.
-This will consists of:
+This will consist of:
 * Two public subnets for the Web Server tier and two private subnets for the RDS Database tier
 * Public and private route tables and security groups for both tiers
 * EC2 instances with Apache installed and custom web page in the public Web Tier subnets